vinceasurion/psem-genai-training/.github/instructions/frontend.instructions.md

 - It follows the Airbnb JavaScript Style Guide. https://github.com/airbnb/javascript
 - It uses ES6+ features and React best practices.
 - It uses functional components and hooks for state management.
+- All react component should use `.jsx` file extension.

 ## Project Structure